ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

 .. function:: Hierarchy.getNumLayers(self)

     Return the number of layers (encoders with paired decoders) the hierarchy has.
-Will be equal to (len(lds))
+Will be equal to (len(layerDescs))

     :rtype: (int32) number of layers